The 9 Best Folding Bikes for Heavy & Tall Riders

 • Max payload: 110 kg (242 lbs)

-• Max rider’s height: Suitable for maximum inside leg of 35″/89cm (with extended seat post, suitable for people under 6’2in/189cm)
+• Max rider’s height: Suitable for a maximum inside leg of 35″/89cm (with extended seat post, suitable for people under 6’2in/189cm)

-• Drivetrain: Brompton Wide-range 6 speed drivetrain (2 x 3 speed), 300% range
+• Drivetrain: Brompton Wide-range 6-speed drivetrain (2 x 3 speed), 300% range

 • Brakes: Brompton Dual Pivot Calipers

-• Tires: 349 x 35C Schwalbe Marathon Racer, puncture resistant with reflective sidewall
+• Tires: 349 x 35C Schwalbe Marathon Racer, puncture-resistant with reflective sidewall

 • Weight: 28.66 lbs